2019 Virginia Beach shooting: Reactions

 Virginia Governor Ralph Northam tweeted, "My heart breaks for the victims of this devastating shooting, their families, and all who loved them."
-Virginia Attorney General Mark Herring said, "In recent years there have been mass shootings at American elementary schools, colleges, government buildings, offices, concerts, movie theaters, nightclubs and even places of worship, like churches, mosques, and synagogues.
-We have to do more to stop this kind of violence."
 Virginia Beach Mayor Bobby Dyer said, "This is the most devastating day in the history of Virginia Beach."
 He tried to quell both sides of the gun control debate, asking all to avoid "knee jerk reaction" and "bipartisan bureaucratic malpractice."
+Virginia Attorney General Mark Herring said, "In recent years there have been mass shootings at American elementary schools, colleges, government buildings, offices, concerts, movie theaters, nightclubs, and even places of worship, like churches, mosques, and synagogues.
+We have to do more to stop this kind of violence."

 Virginia's junior U.S. Senator, Tim Kaine, promised to "keep pushing for Congress to take action to prevent the daily scourge of gun violence in America."
 Virginia's senior U.S. Senator, Mark Warner, thanked police for their response.
 U.S. Representative Elaine Luria, who represents Virginia Beach, offered sympathies and thanked "first responders and law enforcement for risking their lives to bring a suspect into custody."
 She further said that the incident "is more proof Congress must act to prevent gun violence."
 U.S. President Donald Trump also offered condolences, as did House Speaker Nancy Pelosi.